-Now that you have a list of posts sorted by how valuable they are in terms of traffic, it should be much easier to find the low quality content.
-The posts at the bottom of the list have been deemed low-quality by both search engines and social followers, so are likely of very low quality.
+Now that you have a list of posts sorted by how valuable they are in terms of traffic, it should be much easier to find the low quality content at the bottom of the list.
 There are some caveats to be aware of, mostly that this is a “dumb list”.
-We simply pulled all urls for the last 12-months sorted by number of pageviews and then filtered out 90% of junk urls.
-There will still be some junk urls to skip and of course the quirks of the list itself such as if you just published a post the day before we built the report then that post is probably going to show at the bottom of the list.
-Also, if a user writes a url into their browser and maybe capitalizes the whole thing, then that may register in your GA as being a separate post than the lowercase version (though both redirect to the same post).
-So be aware that this list is just a simple tool, you still have to work it to make it useful.
+We simply pulled all urls for the last 12-months sorted by number of sessions.
+There will still be some junk urls to skip and of course the quirks of the list itself such as if you just published a new post last week then that post is probably going to show at the bottom of the list – which is why it’s critical to spend time analyzing each URL before taking action.

-We have three options on what action to take on a url we’ve identified as being very low quality.
+We have three options on what action to take on a url we’ve identified as being low quality or under-performing.
 We can delete it, we can noindex it or we can set it as a draft to be republished at a later date.
 Which option is best?
 It depends on what you think of the content really, as all three options will have the same end-result on search engines (deindex the post).

 Once your content audit is complete you should make sure to check a 404 monitor to catch any accidental deletions.
 Redirection plugin has a fantastic 404 monitor built in, in addition to all its other amazing features (highly recommended for everyday redirection management).
-Every couple weeks you’ll want to watch your Organic traffic in GA as well, you can run a report at Acquisition>All Traffic>Channels>Organic Search, and check “this month versus last year’s this month” (year vs year same-days is the only accurate way to test performance), then just check to see how the traffic has been performing +/-:
+All the content you took action on in the audit shouldn’t be getting much traffic, so you shouldn’t see any big “404s” in the log, if you do – that’s a big sign that something may have been done incorrectly!